 Why Pancakes Are A THING on Fat Tuesday!

-All variety of flapjacks are a traditional Fat Tuesday, also known as Shrove Tuesday, dish.
-We LOVE em!
+All variety of flapjacks are a traditional dish on Fat Tuesday, also known as Shrove Tuesday.
+We LOVE ’em!

 But why the pancake?
 “The term Mardi Gras is French for “Fat Tuesday”, referring to the practice of the last night of eating richer, fatty foods before the ritual fasting of the Lenten season, which begins on Ash Wednesday.”
 (Source:https://en.wikipedia.org/wiki/Shrove_Tuesday).

 Pancakes are also associated with the day preceding Lent as a way to use up rich foods such as eggs, milk, and sugar, before the 40 days of fasting for Lent.
 During Lent, there is emphasis on eating plainer food and refraining from food that would give pleasure, often meaning no meat, dairy, or eggs.